Mass Effect: Andromeda: Combat

 Combat in Mass Effect: Andromeda takes place in real-time, and unlike previous installments in the series, pausing the game to aim or use skills from a menu is no longer a feature.
 During action sequences, the player has direct control of Ryder from an over-the-shoulder perspective, who can move around the battlefield in a variety of ways, including a side-to-side dash or vertical leap into the air using a jetpack.
-When the player approaches an object, Ryder will automatically take cover, providing the player with protection in battle.
-The game encourages players to keep moving during combat with large, open battlefields and enemies that attack from all angles, but also allows for both aggressive and defensive strategies.
+When the player approaches an object, Ryder will automatically take cover, providing protection in battle.
+The game encourages the player to keep moving during combat with large, open battlefields and enemies that attack from all angles, but also allows for both aggressive and defensive tactics.

 Damage is dealt to enemies using gunfire, melee attacks, or specialized skills such as a flamethrower.
-At all times, three skills are available for use, along with a profile that provides play style bonuses.
+At all times, three skills are available for use, along with a profile that provides playstyle bonuses.
 The player can rotate between up to four combinations of skills and profiles by setting up "favorite slots", which can be accessed during battle.
 For example, one slot might have three biotic skills and the Adept profile while another has three combat skills and the Soldier profile.
-A single skill cannot be deployed continuously; rather, after a skill is used, there is a cool down period during which the skill is disabled but other skills can be used.
-Some weapons in the game have a finite magazine and require players to replenish ammunition after a certain number of shots, whereas other weapons operate on an overheating system where the player must wait for the weapon to cool down after a certain number of shots.
+A single skill cannot be deployed continuously, meaning that after a skill is used, there is a cool down phase during which the skill is disabled, but other skills can be used.
+Some weapons have a finite magazine and requires the player to replenish ammunition after a certain number of shots.
+Other weapons operate on an overheating system where the player must wait for the weapon to cool down after a certain number of shots.